Rushi-kale-1/Basic_Practise_Project/README.md

 1. Clone the repository.
 2. Navigate to the `live_currency_converter` directory.
 3. Install dependencies:

+   npm install

+### Password Generator

+# Password Generator

+This project is a React application that generates strong, random passwords based on user-selected criteria.

+## Features

+- Generates random passwords.
+- Options to include uppercase, lowercase, numbers, and special characters.
+- Adjustable password length.

+## Technologies Used

+- React
+- CSS

+## Usage

+1. Clone the repository.
+2. Navigate to the `password_generator` directory.
+3. Install dependencies:
    ```sh
    npm install

 **Usage:**
 1. Clone the repository.